sumitgirwal/ProCoder-Public/README.md

 # ProCoder
-[*Npte: This is a public portfolio because the original repository has private.]
+[*Note: This is a public portfolio because the original repository has private.]
 <br />
 In todays world, everything is digitalized and paper is being used less and less every day.
 How often has it happened that we miss some important read content because we have to go to a reading book and online videos?